 There is no definitive answer as to “when” to deliver an email sales pitch.
 It should be delivered when the time is right, and in the manner that is right for the subscriber, which is best determined with segmentation and by using an automated scoring system via an online marketing platform.

-To accomplish this, it’s important to have an overall email marketing sales funnel strategy to identity:
+To accomplish this, it’s important to have an overall email marketing sales funnel strategy to identify:

 • Subscribers who should receive pitches.